Saint George's Church, Singapore: History

-St. George's Church was constructed from materials imported from England and cost £2,000 to build.
+St. George's Church was designed by British architect William Henry Stanbury.
+Construction started in 1910 and finished in 1913, it was built to cater to British soldiers living in the Tanglin barracks.
+The materials for the church were imported from England and cost £2,000 to build.
+The church can seat 650.

 The land was formerly used as a nutmeg plantation and it included Mount Harriet, a 103-foot high hill on which the church now stands.
 The land belonged to William E. Willan and was sold in 1865.
 However, even before the church was built, an ordained minister for the garrison was appointed in 1871.